The Meadowcroft Team

 As a member of Engage Network the senior leadership team share experiences with schools working with similar students across the country.
 We are working towards a Healthy School status by the UK Government and have committed to achieving The Unicef UK Rights Respecting Schools Award (RRSA) for the way we embed children’s human rights in our ethos and culture.

-Darren Singh – Interim Headteacher
+Darren Singh – Headteacher

-Interim Headteacher Darren Singh, has extensive experience working with children who have severe learning difficulties, mild learning difficulties and profound and multiple learning difficulties.
+Headteacher Darren Singh, has extensive experience working with children who have severe learning difficulties, mild learning difficulties and profound and multiple learning difficulties.
 Darren is committed to helping children address the underlying barriers that prevent them from participating fully in education.
 He provides support and encouragement as he leads by example to the rest of the team.

 Noreen Cheema – Assistant Headteacher